-This form of name is still commonly used by Gulf Arabs perhaps due to their closer ties to tribal identity.
+This form of the name is still commonly used by Gulf Arabs perhaps due to their closer ties to tribal identity.

-His name is Sabah Al-Ahmad Al-Jaber Al-Sabah.
+His name was Sabah Al-Ahmad Al-Jaber Al-Sabah.

 The Al-, or sometimes written El-, literally means ‘of’.
 So similar, to the English name Johnson which means the son of John, Al-Ahmad in this context means son-of-Ahmad.

-For women it works slightly differently.
+For women, it works slightly differently.

 Not all Arabs use the same long formal name structure.